 $ curl -s -L https://kernelcare.com/uchecker | sudo python

 Once you’ve done a scan with uChecker, you can proceed to patch any OpenSSL services that are still vulnerable to Heartbleed.

 As a matter of security, you should thoroughly check code you download from the internet before running it in your systems.
 The command above can, and should, be separated into two – one to download the code which you would check, and then another to actually run it.
 Shown above is just a convenient way of running uChecker, not the best security practice.

-Seven years after the emergence of Heartbleed it is without a doubt worth checking that your servers are thoroughly protected against this dangerous threat.
-We’ve pointed to two examples of how recent research underlines that organizations have gaps in their response to Heartbleed.
+Years after the emergence of Heartbleed, it is without a doubt worth checking that your servers are thoroughly protected against this dangerous threat.
+We’ve pointed to two examples of how recent research underlines that organizations still have gaps in their response to Heartbleed.

-If you don’t currently deploy a live, automated patching tool we recommend that you run uChecker – it’s a free and easy tool that will quickly highlight if you have servers that are still vulnerable to Heartbleed.
+If you don’t currently deploy an automated live patching tool, we recommend that you run uChecker – it’s a free and easy tool that will quickly highlight if you have servers that are still vulnerable to Heartbleed.